Éric Rohmer: 1962–1972: Six Moral Tales and television work

 Rohmer's career began to gain momentum with his Six Moral Tales (Six contes moraux).
 Each of the films in the cycle follows the same story, inspired by F. W. Murnau's Sunrise: A Song of Two Humans (1927): a man, married or otherwise committed to a woman, is tempted by a second woman but eventually returns to the first.

 For Rohmer, these stories' characters "like to bring their motives, the reasons for their actions, into the open, they try to analyze, they are not people who act without thinking about what they are doing.
 What matters is what they think about their behavior, rather than their behavior itself."
 The French word "moraliste" does not translate directly to the English "moralist" and has more to do with what someone thinks and feels.
 Rohmer cited the works of Blaise Pascal, Jean de La Bruyère, François de La Rochefoucauld and Stendhal as inspirations for the series.
 He clarified, "a moraliste is someone who is interested in the description of what goes on inside man.
 He's concerned with states of mind and feelings."
 Regarding the repetition of a single storyline, he explained that it would allow him to explore six variations of the same theme.
-Plus, he stated, "I was determined to be inflexible and intractable, because if you persist in an idea it seems to me that in the end you do secure a following."
+Moreover, he said, "I was determined to be inflexible and intractable, because if you persist in an idea it seems to me that in the end you do secure a following."

 The first Moral Tale was The Bakery Girl of Monceau (1963).
 This 26-minute film portrays a young man, a college student, who sees a young woman in the street and spends days obsessively searching for her.
 He meets a second woman who works in a bakery and begins to flirt with her, but abandons her when he finally finds the first woman.
 Schroder starred as the young man and Bertrand Tavernier was the narrator.
 The second Moral Tale was Suzanne's Career (1963).
 This 60-minute film portrays a young student who is rejected by one woman and begins a romantic relationship with a second.
 The first and second Moral Tales were never theatrically released and Rohmer was disappointed by their poor technical quality.
 They were not well known until after the release of the other four.